MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMSecurityRole.md

 ```

 ### -SourceRoleId

-Specifies the ID of a security role.
+Specify the ID of the security role to copy.
+This value is the `RoleID` property, for example `SMS000AR` for the **OS Deployment Manager** role.

 ```yaml
 Type: String